gridai/grid-docs/products/sessions/faq.md

 # FAQ
 ## Why can't I push to my remote repository?
-If you're having trouble pushing to the repo the recommended solution is to clone the repo via https and try again.
+If you're having trouble pushing to the repo the recommended solution is to clone the repo via https and try pushing again.

 ## "I can't access my private Github repository"
 If you're having trouble with access to private Github repos, try the following:&#x20;